 Figure 2 illustrates the IEEE 754 interpretation of a 32-bit

 floating-point number (C’s

 The low-order 23 bits (digits d22 through d0) represent the significand (sometimes called the mantissa).
 As the largest region of bits, the significand serves as the foundation for the value, which ultimately gets altered by multiplying it according to the other bit regions.
 When interpreting the significand, its value implicitly follows a 1 and binary point.
 The fractional portion behaves like the fixed-point representation described in the previous section.

 For example, if the bits of the significand contain 0b110000…0000, the first bit represents 0.5 (1 × 2-1), the second bit represents 0.25 (1 × 2-2), and all the remaining bits are zeros, so they don’t affect the value.
 Thus, the significand contributes 1.(0.5 + 0.25), or 1.75.

 The next eight bits (digits d30 through d23) represent the exponent, which scales the significand’s value to provide a wide representable range.
 The significand gets multiplied by 2exponent - 127, where the 127 is a bias that enables the float to represent both very large and very small values.

 The final high-order bit (digit d31) represents the sign bit, which encodes whether the value is positive (0) or negative (1).

-While clearly more complex than the fixed-point scheme described above, the IEEE floating-point standard provides additional flexibility for representing a wide range of values.
-Despite the flexibility though, a floating-point format with a constant number of bits still can’t precisely represent every possible value.
+While clearly more complex than the fixed-point scheme described earlier, the IEEE floating-point standard provides additional flexibility for representing a wide range of values.
+Despite the flexibility, a floating-point format with a constant number of bits still can’t precisely represent every possible value.
 That is, like fixed-point, rounding problems similarly affect floating-point encodings.